Prime-of-Azir/DnD/house_rules/Quick_Character_Generation.md

 ## Char Gen
 1. Roll 3d6 for each ability score down the line.
 You can swap 2 of them with each other.
 	- Str -> Int -> Wis -> Dex -> Con -> Cha
 2. Roll a random failed profession.
-This will give you a weapon, an object, and two skill points.
+This will give you a weapon, an object, and two skill points (distribute wherever fitting).
 3. Pick a class.
-Get 1 piece of gear based on your choice.
 4. Roll starting cash & note down your gear.
 5. The hardest part, think of a name.